 Pain Relief for Brachial Plexus Injuries

 The surgeons at The Institute for Advanced Reconstruction have recently published an article about the outcomes of surgical treatment for brachial plexus injuries in the Journal of Brachial Plexus and Peripheral Nerve Injury.
-The authors report their experience with brachial plexus reconstruction, concluding that this intervention not only improves function, but also provides pain relief.
+The authors report their experience with brachial plexus reconstruction, concluding that this intervention not only improves function but also provides pain relief.

 Most brachial plexus injuries result from trauma to the shoulder.
-Brachial plexus injuries may also be caused by tumor growth in the area, accident, or physiological problems present since birth.
+Brachial plexus injuries may also be caused by tumor growth in the area, accidents, or physiological problems present since birth.
 The nerves of the brachial plexus may also be damaged by exposure to infectious agents, chemotherapy, or radiation from radiation therapy.

-Brachial plexus reconstruction may be necessary for patients who are experiencing arm paralysis, pain, or numbness as a result of damage to nerves in the shoulder, neck or chest.
-Brachial plexus reconstruction may include the following surgical treatments: nerve repair/decompression, nerve transfer, muscle transfer, tendon transfer and joint fusion.
+Brachial plexus reconstruction may be necessary for patients who are experiencing arm paralysis, pain, or numbness as a result of damage to nerves in the shoulder, neck, or chest.
+Brachial plexus reconstruction may include the following surgical treatments: nerve repair/decompression, nerve transfer, muscle transfer, tendon transfer, and joint fusion.
 To learn more about brachial plexus injuries and the surgical treatment options we offer, visit our Brachial Plexus Injuries Program webpage.

 Interested in reading the full article?
 See the link below.